alteryx/featuretools/docs/source/guides/dfs_with_dask_entitysets.rst

 If a ``cutoff_time`` parammeter is passed to ``featuretools.dfs()`` it must either be a single cutoff time value, or a pandas dataframe.
 The current implementation does not support the use of a Dask dataframe for cutoff time values.

-Additionally, Featuretools does not currently support the use of the ``approximate`` or ``training_window`` paramaters when working with Dask entitiysets, but should in future releases.
+Additionally, Featuretools does not currently support the use of the ``approximate`` or ``training_window`` parameters when working with Dask entitiysets, but should in future releases.

 Other Limitations
 *****************